overhangio/tutor-indigo/README.rst

             ))

-This Tutor plugin is maintained by Hina Khadim from `Edly <https://edly.io>`__.
+This Tutor plugin is maintained by Ahmed Khalid and Hammad Yousaf from `Edly <https://edly.io>`__.
 Community support is available from the official `Open edX forum <https://discuss.openedx.org>`__.
 Do you need help with this plugin?
 See the `troubleshooting <https://docs.tutor.edly.io/troubleshooting.html>`__ section from the Tutor documentation.

 License